Do bonds have more fun?

 - Term — bonds last for different time periods, with maturities typically between two and 30 years.
 Longer term bonds have greater risk as the value of the bond is more sensitive to changes in interest rates and the investor has to wait longer to get her money back.

 - Creditworthiness — this is a measure of how likely a bond is to default.
 US Treasury bonds are the safest as they are backed by the “full faith and credit” of the federal government and its trusty printing press.
 Bonds issued by state governments in the US are considered almost as safe as US Treasuries as there is no legal mechanism for a state to default on its debts.
-Sovereign debts (i.e., those of foreign governments) may be significantly less safe than US Treasuries, depending on the country, the currency, and the legal system under which they were issued.
+Sovereign debts (i.e., those of foreign governments) may be significantly less safe than US Treasuries, depending on the country, the currency, and the legal system under which they are issued.

 - Tax-ability — generally, interest payments on federal government bonds are exempt from state income taxes; municipal bonds are exempt from federal and state income taxes (in the issuing state); and corporate and sovereign government bonds are subject to all income taxes.
 These interest payments are treated as ordinary income.